strongtyped/strongtyped.github.io/source/_posts/2014-05-11-functional-programming-in-scala.markdown

 * you can go for more abstract, less powerful composition (and more implementation flexibility)

 It is all about choosing the _right level of abstraction_.
-As a programmer, you should _value abstraction_: it can be used to _decrease complexity_.
+As a programmer, you should _value abstraction_: it is a tool to _manage complexity_.

 Consider the difference between using `bnd` and `and`